ciaraosull/project-1-mindfulness/README.md

 * Refresh GitHub and the display will now state the site is published.

 The live link is: https://ciaraosull.github.io/project-1-mindfulness/

+* Visual Studio (VS) Code was the Integrated Development Environment used to develop this ebsite.

 ### Version Control
 * Git was used as the version control software.
 Commands such as git add ., git status, git commit and git push were used to add, save, stage and push the code to the GitHub repository where the source code is stored.